8base/Documentation/docs/backend/8base-console-platform-tools-data-builder.md

       }
     }
   }
-`
+`;

 JsonResponse = {
-  "data": {
+  data: {
-    "usersList": {
+    usersList: {
-      "items": [
+      items: [
         {
-          "fullName": "John Smith"
+          fullName: 'John Smith',
-        }
+        },
-      ]
+      ],
-    }
+    },
-  }
+  },
-}
+};
 ```

 There is a long list of available MySQL Functions that are referenced, with further documentation [MySQL Docs.
-Functions and Operators](https://dev.mysql.com/doc/refman/5.7/en/functions.html), all of which are available when using *Calculated Fields*.
+Functions and Operators](https://dev.mysql.com/doc/refman/5.7/en/functions.html), all of which are available when using _Calculated Fields_.
 All operators, with simple descriptions, are listed below.

 ```
 | Name | Description |